josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧬_Structural_Mapping/🧠_behavioral_shadow_modelling_in_distributed_ml_systems.md

 ## 🏮 Footer

-*Behavioural-Shadow Modelling in Distributed ML Systems* is a living node of the **Polaris Protocol**, mapping how second-order behavioural imprints reveal the shape of risk-inflated civic infrastructures.
+*🧠 Behavioural-Shadow Modelling in Distributed ML Systems* is a living node of the **Polaris Protocol**, mapping how second-order behavioural imprints reveal the shape of risk-inflated civic infrastructures.
 It connects to the structural diagnostic lineage in *🧠 Big_Picture_Protocols* and the interference-mapping lineage in *🛰️ Metadata_Sabotage_Network*.

 *Survivor authorship is sovereign.
 Containment is never neutral.*
-_Last updated: 2025-11-19_
+_Last updated: 2025-12-11_